 The speed with which the financial industry is turning its back on conventional energy businesses is astonishing.
 The efforts of the financial sector to decarbonise can be summed up in two terms: commitment and divestment.

-The commitment refers to the efforts of financial actors to pressure the companies in which they have invested to reduce their carbon footprint or adopt more environmentally friendly practices, often through their shareholder votes.
-Commitment, in short, attempts to use capital to change behavior.
+The commitment refers to efforts by financial entities to pressure companies in which they have invested to reduce their carbon footprint or adopt more environmentally friendly practices, often through their shareholder votes.
+Engagement, in short, attempts to use capital to change behavior.

 Divestment instead it refers to the practice of selling stakes in carbon-intensive assets (coal, oil and gas) and refusing to make further investments in those fields.